datawire/ambassador-docs/docs/cloud/latest/config-analysis/quick-start/index.md

 3. Follow the prompts to name the cluster and click **Generate a Cloud Token**.

-4. Follow the prompts to install or configure Edge Stack or Emissary-ingress 2.0 with a cloud token into your Kubernetes cluster.
+4. Follow the prompts to install or configure either Edge Stack or Emissary-ingress 2.0 with a cloud token into your Kubernetes cluster.

 5. When the installation completes, services, environments and clusters will be visible in Ambassador Cloud.